 It may sound strange at first, but there’s actually a pretty big difference in how much actual football you get to see when watching a game depending on what level you watch.

-The ball has been in play for 56.3% of all Premier League matches so far this season.
+The ball was in play for 56.6% of all Premier League matches this season.
 If that sounds low, then, yikes, because that’s the highest mark we get to in this study.
-That ball-in-play percentage falls consistently as we go down the different tiers, to the point where in almost half of matches in League Two, football is not being played.
+That ball-in-play percentage falls consistently as we go down the different tiers, to the point where in over half of matches in League Two, football is not being played.

-The total difference between the Premier League and League Two is about a five-minute swing on average per match.
+The total difference between the Premier League and League Two is about a six-minute swing on average per match.

 Although there are undoubtedly other, more nuanced, factors at play, one of the biggest time-drainers in lower-league football is the insane number of throw-ins, presumably from overhit long balls that dribble out of play.

-In the 2021-22 season, League Two games are averaging almost 60 throw-ins per game, compared to under 40 at the top level.
+In the 2022-23 season, League Two games are averaging over 56 throw-ins per game, compared to just over 30 at the top level.
 All that umm-ing and ahh-ing about where to throw the ball before eventually deciding that launching it down the line is the best way to go takes up valuable time when aggregated.

 Enough about how teams try to score goals, let’s look at whether they actually do.

-But no. While the Premier League has averaged more shots per game than the other three leagues in this time frame (24.8), both League One and League Two average more than the Championship.
+The Premier League has averaged more shots per game than the other three leagues in this time frame (25.0), but both League One and League Two average more than the Championship.